JamesByers/GA-SEA-DAT1/README.md

 **By the end of this lesson you will be able to:**

 * Standardize features
-* Sluster using K-means and DBSCAN
+* Cluster using K-means and DBSCAN
 * Compare "how good" the clustering models are

 **Topics/Highlights**